rylanharper/BELRAD/README.md

 <details>
 <summary><strong>How do the color swatches/related products work?</strong></summary>

 For the related products section, I am using the [Gridsome Recommender Plugin](https://github.com/mklueh/gridsome-plugin-recommender) by [Marian Klühspies](https://github.com/mklueh).
 Go ahead and read over that plugin's documentation.
 You will find the options within the `gridsome.config.js` file.
-I recommend setting the `field` to either `productType` to get the best results within the plugin's options.
-If you need more or less relations (recommendations), you can edit the `maxRelations` option.
+I recommend setting the `field` to `productType` to get the best results within the plugin's options.
+If you need more or less relations, you can edit the `maxRelations` option.
 </details>

 <details>
 <summary><strong>Why do all the collection links point to the same collection?</strong></summary>

 I only have one example collection in the demo site, so clicking the links within the shop menu will bring you to the same collection every time.
-In order to change this, just edit the link data within the `shop-menu.vue` component.
+In order to change this, just edit the link data within your sanity studio or within the `app-header.vue` component.
 </details>

 ## 🤨 Need Help?